 d) It will be very useful for the reader to have a comparison of the CESM and VR CESM over this region for evaluating the model performance.
 I am not entirely sure if the overall precipitation in the refined grid domain has increased, decreased or stayed the same when compared to the CESM.

 We agree.
-Actually, this work has already been investigated with the relevant plot included in the supplement (originally Figure S3, now Figure S).
-For a more clear explanation, we have updated the figure S putting the results of VR-CESM, CESM together with the observations.
+Actually, this work has already been investigated with the relevant plot included in the supplement (originally Figure S3, now Figure S5).
+For a more clear explanation, we have updated the figure S5 putting the results of VR-CESM, CESM together with the observations.
 As mentioned in the response to the first question by the other reviewer, the results further support that the ability for GCMs to represent precipitation strongly depends on the horizontal resolution with precipitation intensification expected at high resolutions.

 Overall, precipitation patterns over complex topography are poorly represented in the ~1° dataset without capturing the spatial patterns induced by orographic effects.
 Over the Cascades and the Sierra Nevada, where majority precipitation locates, total precipitation is grossly underestimated by the coarse resolution data, as compared to gridded observations, so does precipitation extremes.
 Precipitation has otherwise been smoothed out over the coastal areas and the mountainous regions of the northwest U.S at coarse resolution.
-It is also found that CESM without nested refined domain tends to underestimate the low-rainy days at the windward side but overestimate the ones over the lee side especially for the Cascade ranges (also refers to Figure ).
+It is also found that CESM without nested refined domain tends to underestimate the low-rainy days at the windward side but overestimate the ones over the lee side especially for the Cascade ranges (also refers to Figure S5).
 This bias is reduced with finer resolution though not fully resolved.
 This result clearly underscores the benefits of high resolution (particularly the representation of topography) in simulating precipitation features.

+In the manuscript, the original Figure S3 is replaced with Figure S5, with the previous sentence updated to “In order to better understand the impacts of resolution, the precipitation climatology of CESM at ~1◦ resolution is also assessed in the supplement (see Figure S5).” at lines 300-301.

 e) The abstract indicates that the manuscript is attempting to evaluating the spatial patterns of precipitation produced by VR CESM with observations.
 It would have been much more helpful to present spatial correlations between the observational data sets and model results to emphasize this aspect of the work.
 It is really difficult to evaluate this based on a series of contour plots that are presented as difference over each pixel.